vain0x/milone-lang/docs/internals/glossary.md

 - NsOwner (namespace owner)
     - (In NameRes) Reference of a symbol that owns a namespace.
 - op (operator)
-    - Note: avoid using "op" for operation that is unrelated to operator.
+    - Note: Avoid using "op" for operation that is unrelated to operator.
 - opt (optional)
-    - Note: Variable name `xOpt` indicates `option<T>` type.
+    - Note: Variable name `xOpt` indicates its type is `T option`.
 - param (parameter)
-    - Note that `params` is keyword in F#.
-Use `paramList` or something.
+    - Note: `params` is a keyword.
+Use `paramList` or something instead.
 - symbol
-    - Token that denotes to a defined entity (such as variables and types).
+    - Token that denotes to a defined entity (such as variables and types.)
-    - Value to identify a defined entity, similar to ID.
+    - Value to identify a defined entity such as ID.
 - qual (qualifier)
-    - Non-last segment of path of name.
+    - Non-last segment in a path of name.
 - ref (reference)
 - semi (semicolon)
 - sub (subtraction)
 - std (standard)
 - stmt (statement)
-    - Note that I feel this spelling awful but it's commonly used.
+    - Note: I feel this spelling awful but it's commonly used.
 - ty (type)
 - univ (universal)
-    - "Universal" in "universally quantified variable" (`∀a`, `'A`).
+    - Universally quantified type variable, e.g. `'A`.

 ### Policy